Nick2bad4u/Uptime-Watcher-Docusaurus/docs/electron/electron/events/TypedEventBus/type-aliases/EventMiddleware.md

 `T` = `unknown`

+The type of event data payload.

 ## Parameters

 ### event

 `string`

-Name of the event being processed
+Name of the event being processed.

 ### data

 `T`

-Event data payload (read-only for inspection)
+Event data payload (read-only for inspection).

 ### next

 () => [`Promise`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise)\<`void`\> \| `void`

-Function to call to continue to the next middleware
+Function to call to continue to the next middleware.

 ## Returns

 [`Promise`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise)\<`void`\> \| `void`

+A promise that resolves when the middleware chain is complete.

 ## Remarks

 Middleware can inspect event data, add logging, collect metrics, perform validation, or handle other cross-cutting concerns.
-Middleware should NOT modify the data object as modifications will not be reflected in the final event delivered to listeners.
+Middleware should NOT modify the data object, as modifications will not be reflected in the final event delivered to listeners.
 Call `next()` to continue processing or throw an error to stop the middleware chain.
-Data transformations should be performed before calling `emitTyped()` rather than within middleware functions.
+Data transformations should be performed before calling [TypedEventBus.emitTyped](../classes/TypedEventBus.md#emittyped).

 ## Example